I’m a writer of Speculative Fiction novels and short stories. I’ve written many novels and published many short stories.

 Unlike most computer geeks, I actually enjoy watching baseball and football.
 I have been a Cubs fan (Go Cubs Go!) since the 1980’s and a Boise State Football fan (Go Broncos!) for the past decade or so.
 My oldest kid plays for his High School marching band and rides for their mountain bike team.
 My youngest is a Blender wiz and a Ham radio operator.

 I’m a member of the Speculative Fiction Writers Group in Boise and a member of the Association of Independent Authors.
 I’m also a member of Science Fiction and Fantasy Writers of America.
 As a model builder, I’m a member of the IPMS and try to attend my local chapter meetings.
-I’m also the Vice Commander, Boise Composite Squadron of the Civil Air Patrol.
+I’m also the Commander of the Boise Composite Squadron of the Civil Air Patrol.

 My favorite genres are Science Fiction and Mystery.
 I also read non-fiction science books, Military History and books on writing.